Neptune Blog

 Next, let’s define the metric evaluation function and model execution function.
 The metric evaluation function logs the ROC AUC score.

-def metrics(run, y_pred_test):
+def log_metrics(run, y_pred_test):

 score = roc_auc_score(y_test, y_pred_test)

-run['ROC AUC score'] = score
+run["ROC AUC score"] = score

 Now on to the model execution function which accepts four main arguments: